bent10/vite-plugins/packages/plugin-marked-mpa/readme.md

     pluginMpa({
       root: 'src', // Your project root directory
       pages: 'pages', // The directory where your Markdown pages are located
+      partials: '_partials', // Directory that contains partial templates
       layouts: {
-        dir: 'layouts' // The directory where your layout files are located },
+        dir: '_layouts' // The directory where your layout files are located },
-      data: ['data', 'more-data'], // Directories containing data sources
+      data: ['_data', '_more-data'], // Directories containing data sources
       frontmatter: {
         dataPrefix: 'page' // Parse frontmatter as member of 'page' object },